-Minnesotans who are deaf, deafblind, or hard of hearing can get help from Deaf and Hard of Hearing Services Division to live independently, engage with their families and participate in their communities.
+Minnesotans who are deaf, deafblind, or hard of hearing can get help from the Deaf and Hard of Hearing Services Division to live independently, engage with their families and participate in their communities.
 Services are available from any of the five regional Deaf and Hard of Hearing Services Division (DHHSD) offices and community-based providers located throughout the state.

 Who is eligible?

-DHHSD provides services to Minnesotans of any age who are deaf, deafblind, hard of hearing, late deafened, parents and family of those with a hearing loss, human service providers, employers and business, schools, and other interested individuals and communities.
+DHHSD provides services to Minnesotans of any age who are deaf, deafblind, hard of hearing, late-deafened, parents and family of those with a hearing loss, human service providers, employers and business, schools, and other interested individuals and communities.

 About our regional office services

-Regional offices provide information, resources and referrals for Minnesotans who are deaf, deafblind, hard of hearing and late deafened.
+Statewide regional offices provide information, resources and referrals for Minnesotans who are deaf, deafblind, hard of hearing and late deafened.
 Services include:

-Helping individuals navigate complex service systems so they can continue to live independently and productively in their home communities
+- Helping individuals navigate complex service systems so they can continue to live independently and productively in their home communities.

-Providing training, consultation, direct assistance, advocacy and collaboration to help individuals make informed decisions
+- Providing training, consultation, direct assistance, advocacy and collaboration to help individuals make informed decisions.

-Offering training and technical assistance to providers on how to make services accessible
+- Offering training and technical assistance to providers on how to make services accessible.

-Technical assistance developing community and in-home service options that meet the needs of people who are deaf, deafblind and hard of hearing.
+- Technical assistance developing community and in-home service options that meet the needs of people who are deaf, deafblind and hard of hearing.

-- Offered 157 trainings and presentations to 4,833 participants.
+- Provided 17 trainings and 7 presentations to 553 people.

-Mental Health Program provides culturally affirmative mental health therapy and counseling in American Sign Language to adults who are deaf and have mental illness.
+The Mental Health Program provides culturally affirmative mental health therapy and counseling in American Sign Language to adults who are deaf and have mental illness.
 Other services include crisis intervention, case coordination, after-care planning and community placement help.
 Training is available to mental health service providers who work or are interested in working with individuals who are deaf, hard of hearing or deafblind.

-About the Telephone Equipment Distribution program
+About the Telephone Equipment Distribution Program

 About our community-based grant-funded programs